sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

 ### Complete Part 1

-Make sure you have completed [Part 1](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-1-microservices-django.md) of the tutorials already.
+Make sure you have completed [Part 1A](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-1a-microservices-django-data.md) and [Part 1B](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-1b-microservices-django-interface.md) of the tutorials already.

 I'll assume that you have all the other files from Part 1 still in place in the `devops-toolkit/source/` directory.
 This tutorial should hopefully be [idempotent](https://en.wikipedia.org/wiki/Idempotence), so if you already have the other files in place too, it should still work.